Adeyemi0/Lead-Scoring/README.md

 ### 2. **Exploratory Data Analysis (EDA)**

-EDA is a crucial step in understanding the structure and relationships within the dataset before applying any machine learning models.
-In this project, the EDA process helped to uncover key patterns and correlations between user actions and purchase decisions.
-The following techniques and visualizations were applied during the EDA phase:
+EDA is an essential step in understanding the dataset's structure and relationships before applying machine learning models.
+In this project, the EDA process helped uncover key patterns and correlations between user actions and purchase decisions.
+The following techniques were applied during the EDA phase:

 #### **2.1.
 Descriptive Statistics**:
-   - **Summary statistics** were generated for the dataset to understand the central tendency, dispersion, and distribution of variables.
-This included calculating the mean, median, mode, variance, and standard deviation for numerical variables like `IMAGES`, `REVIEWS`, and `BUY`.
+   - **Summary Statistics**: Summary statistics were generated for the dataset, including mean, median, mode, variance, and standard deviation for numerical variables like `IMAGES`, `REVIEWS`, and `BUY`.
-   - **Class distribution**: The target variable `BUY` was analyzed to determine how instances were distributed between purchases and non-purchases.
-This analysis highlighted potential class imbalance issues, which could impact model performance.
+   - **Class Distribution**: The target variable `BUY` was analyzed to determine its distribution:
+     ```
+     BUY
+     0    315
+     1    185
+     ```
+     This indicates an imbalance in the dataset, with significantly more instances of non-purchases (0) compared to purchases (1).
+This class imbalance could impact model performance and should be addressed during model training.

 #### **2.2.
-Visualization of Relationships**:
-   - **Bar Charts**: Bar charts were used to visualize the proportions of users who made purchases (`BUY = 1`) versus those who did not (`BUY = 0`) based on each browsing behavior (e.g., `IMAGES`, `REVIEWS`, `FAQ`, etc.).
-This helped in understanding the impact of each feature on purchase likelihood.
-   - **Count Plots**: Seaborn count plots provided a visual representation of the count of purchases across different user actions, allowing for a quick comparison of how often users engage with each feature.
+Contingency Tables**:
+   - **Crosstab Analysis**: Contingency tables were created to analyze the relationship between the categorical variables, such as `REVIEWS` and `BUY`.
+This analysis examined how many users who viewed reviews went on to make a purchase compared to those who did not.
+The results provided insights into the impact of reviewing behavior on purchasing decisions.

 #### **2.3.
-Contingency Tables**:
-   - **Crosstab Analysis**: Contingency tables were created to analyze the relationship between two categorical variables, such as `REVIEWS` and `BUY`.
-This enabled the examination of how many users who viewed reviews went on to make a purchase compared to those who did not.
-The crosstab results provided insights into how certain actions correlated with purchasing decisions.

-#### **2.4.
 Heatmaps**:
    - **Correlation Matrix**: A heatmap was generated to visualize the correlation matrix of the features in the dataset.
 This matrix indicated which variables had strong positive or negative correlations with the target variable `BUY` and among themselves.
-For instance, a strong correlation between `REVIEWS` and `BUY` would suggest that users who read reviews are more likely to make a purchase.
+For example, a strong correlation between `REVIEWS` and `BUY` would suggest that users who read reviews are more likely to make a purchase.
-   - **Interaction Heatmaps**: Heatmaps were also created to visualize interactions between features, such as `IMAGES` vs. `REVIEWS` and their combined effect on `BUY`.
+   - **Interaction Heatmaps**: Heatmaps were also created to visualize interactions between features, such as `IMAGES` vs. `REVIEWS`, and their combined effect on `BUY`.
 These visualizations helped to identify potential synergies between user actions.

-#### **2.5.
-Feature Distribution**:
-   - **Distribution Plots**: Distribution plots for key features were examined to assess their skewness and kurtosis.
-This helped identify whether transformations might be needed to normalize the data for modeling.
-   - **Box Plots**: Box plots were created to identify outliers in features that might influence purchasing decisions, such as shipping information or warranty checks.

-#### **2.6.
-Insights and Observations**:
-   - **Key Insights**: The EDA revealed several critical insights:
-     - Users who viewed product images and reviews together had the highest likelihood of purchasing, indicating a synergistic effect.
+### **Key Insights from EDA**:
-     - Viewing reviews alone significantly increased the probability of purchase compared to not viewing any reviews at all.
+   - Users who viewed reviews significantly increased their likelihood of making a purchase compared to those who did not.
-     - Interaction features, like `IMAGES_AND_REVIEWS`, were found to be highly predictive of user purchases, suggesting that these combinations should be prioritized in user experience design.
-   - **Behavioral Patterns**: The analysis highlighted distinct user behaviors, such as the tendency to browse similar items after viewing product specifications.
-Understanding these patterns provided actionable insights for enhancing website navigation and content layout.
+   - The analysis of the correlation matrix revealed that features like `REVIEWS` and `IMAGES` had strong positive correlations with `BUY`, highlighting their importance in the purchasing decision process.

 ### 3. **Feature Engineering**:
    - New interaction features (e.g., `IMAGES_AND_REVIEWS`, `SPECS_AND_REVIEWS`) were created to capture the combined effects of multiple user actions.